presidential-innovation-fellows/mygov/_posts/2012-09-18-your-filename.md

 ---
-title: "Project MyGov: Live from the Bat Cave"
+title: "Live From the Bat Cave: The What and the How"
 description: "Project MyGov identifies a number of ways to improve the current government/citizen interaction experience."
 author: "Team MyGov"
 layout: post